jonatha-anselmi/INFO4-PS/README.md

-# INFO4-PS: Probabilit&eacute; et Simulation
+# INFO4-PS: Probabilit&eacute;s et simulation

 This is the website for the course "Probabilit&eacute;s et simulation" held at PolyTech INFO4, 2022-2023.